 A firm favorite with most visitors who spend time on Paros, Naoussa is exceptionally pretty.
 Much like Parikia, it has the privilege of excellent boutique stores, superb restaurants, and a plethora of stunning cocktail bars.

 What sets Naoussa and Parikia apart is that Naoussa has one of the prettiest settings in the entire Cyclade chain of islands.
 The active and working harbor of Naoussa is the backdrop to some of the most incredible restaurants and cocktails bars, with fairy lights strung across the harbor.
 It’s an incredibly romantic setting and you can’t help but fall a little bit in love with Naoussa.

-Naoussa is a fantastic place to be based if you love quality beaches and evenings spent meandering through the quaint streets lined with delicious-looking restaurants.
+Naoussa is one of the best places to stay in Paros if you love quality beaches and evenings spent meandering through the quaint streets lined with delicious-looking restaurants.
 Naoussa also has great sunset views which help add to its appeal.
 There are local water taxis to the nearby beaches that are some of the best on the entire island.

 Read More: Best Beaches in Paros